 Payments made to an independent contractor or any other person not properly classified as an employee are excluded.
-Compensation is paid in this State if the employee's service is performed entirely within this State or the employee's service outside Georgia is incidental to the service performed in this State or some of the service is performed in Georgia and the base of operations from which the service is directed is in this State, or some of the service is performed in Georgia and the base of operations from which the service is directed is not in any state where some part of the service is performed but the employee's residence is in Georgia.
+Compensation is paid in this State if the employee's service is performed entirely within this State or the employee's service outside Georgia is incidental to the service performed in Georgia or a portion of the service is performed in Georgia and the base of operations from which the service is directed is in Georgia, or a portion of the service is performed in Georgia and the base of operations from which the service is directed is not in any State where some part of the service is performed, but the employee's residence is in Georgia.

 (c) Gross Receipts Factor.
-The gross receipts factor is the ratio of gross receipts from income derived from Georgia sources and business done within this State to total gross receipts from business done everywhere.
+The gross receipts factor is the ratio of gross receipts from business done within this State to total gross receipts from business done everywhere.

 The purpose of the gross receipts factor is to measure the marketplace for the taxpayer's goods and services.
-When receipts are derived from the sale of tangible personal property, receipts shall be deemed to have been derived from business done in this State if they were received from products shipped or delivered to customers within this State.
+When receipts are derived from the sale of tangible personal property, receipts shall be deemed to have been derived from business done in this State if received from products shipped to customers in this State or products delivered to customers within this State.

-When receipts are derived from business other than the sale of tangible personal property, receipts shall be deemed to have been derived from Georgia sources or business done in this State if they were received from customers within this State, or if they are otherwise attributable to this State's marketplace.
+When receipts are derived from business other than the sale of tangible personal property, receipts shall be deemed to have been derived from business done in this State if received from customers within this State, or if the receipts are otherwise attributable to this State's marketplace.